oxyno-zeta/s3-proxy/docs/configuration.md

 #     # OIDC section for access filter
 #     oidc:
 #       # NOTE: This list can be empty ([]) for authentication only and no group filter
-#       authorizationAccesses: # Authorization accesses : groups or email
+#       authorizationAccesses: # Authorization accesses : groups or email or regexp
 #         - group: devops_users
 #     # Basic authentication section
 #     basic: